 (2) No dog may be declared vicious for injury or damage sustained by a person who was teasing, tormenting, abusing, or assaulting the dog.
-(1995 Code, § 10-303)
+(Ord. no. 1991-11, \S 1)

 10-304.
 Notice of vicious dog declaration.
-Within ten (10) days of the hearing declaring a dog vicious, the owner of the dog, if absent from the hearing, shall be notified by the City Court in writing of the decision of the Court and of any restrictions imposed upon the respondent, either personally through an animal control officer or by certified mail.
-If the owner cannot be located, the dog may be immediately impounded, and notice of such shall be posted on the owner's property or sent by certified mail to the owner's last known address.
-(1995 Code, § 10-304)
+Within ten (10) days of declaring a dog vicious, the hearings panel shall notify the dog's owner in writing of the declaration.
+The notice shall identify the requirements and conditions for maintaining a vicious dog as set forth in this chapter.
+If the owner cannot be located, the dog may be immediately impounded and notice shall be posted on the owner's property or sent by certified mail to the owner's last known address.
+(Ord. no. 1991-11, § 1)

 10-305.
-No transfer of ownership of vicious dog.
+Hearing on vicious dog declaration.